hamzaelmi068/hacktrent2025-Echolag/readme.md

 ## Project Overview

 EchoLag is an interactive speech training platform designed to help users practice high-pressure conversations in a safe, judgment-free environment.
-The application simulates real-world scenarios (such as ordering at a busy coffee shop), provides live transcription with filler word detection, and delivers AI-powered feedback to help users improve their communication skills.
+The application simulates real-world scenarios (such as ordering at a busy coffee shop), provides live transcription with filler word detection, and delivers AI-powered feedback to help users improve their communication skills

 Whether you're preparing for job interviews, sales pitches, or customer service interactions, EchoLag gives you a realistic practice environment with instant, actionable coaching.